BerenLuth/obsidian-ics-exporter/README.md

 # ics-exporter

-An Vibe-coded Obsidian plugin with one command: **Export current note as .ics calendar event**.
+A Vibe-coded Obsidian plugin with one command: **Export current note as .ics calendar event**.

 Run it from the command palette (or bind it to a hotkey in **Settings → Hotkeys**, like any other command).
 It reads the note's `deadline` frontmatter property: